The Clock

 The Clock was voiced by William Conrad, Charles Webster, and (in Australia) Hart McQuire.

-The Clock was a suspense anthology that cast "time" as the narrator.
-William Conrad and Charles Webster voiced The Clock in the USA, and Tennessee born Harp McQuire loaned his throat to the character in Australia (Digital Deli Too).
-The Clock made lots of observations about how he (time) affected people's lives and such.
-The gimmick seemed a little too cute, and it would often come across as forced and melodramatic.
-The writers would take the clock analogy a little too far, and kept hitting you over the head with it.
+The character of The Clock made many observations about how he (time) affected people's lives.
+The gimmick seemed a little trite for my taste, and got a bit corny after a while.
+The writers take the clock analogy too far, and keep waving it in your face.
 (Then again, maybe they are just padding the script to help run out the clock.)
-Another funny thing about this show is that the voice of "time" itself.
-The US version offered the distinctive baritone voice of William Conrad, but not so the Australian version.
-Instead of using a deep or somber voice, the "down under" version was Harp McQuire, who sounded too chirpy and upbeat.
-It sounded more like a stopwatch or Mickey Mouse clock, rather than a grandfather clock or Big Ben.
-Considering the series dealt with life and death situations, one would expect a host with more gravitas-- but hey, not every country has a William Conrad or Paul Frees around to provide authoritative voices of Fate.
+Another funny thing about this show is the voice of "time" itself.
+The US version offered the distinctive baritone voice of William Conrad, but not so in the Australian version.
+Instead of using a deep or somber voice, the "down under" version was Harp McQuire, who sounded chirpy and upbeat.
+He sounded more like a stopwatch or Mickey Mouse clock, rather than a grandfather clock or Big Ben.
+Considering that the series dealt with life and death situations, one would expect a host with more gravitas.
+Then again, not every country has a William Conrad or Paul Frees around to provide authoritative voices of Fate.
 (It certainly doesn't help matters when many of the recordings play fast and speed up his pitch and delivery even more.)
-This is especially disappointing because most of the surviving recordings from the show are from the Australian (McQuire) version, rather than the US (Conrad) show.
-To make matters worse, few of the collections sold or traded make any distinction between the two different versions, often acting as if they were the same exact series.
+Most of the circulated recordings of the show are the Australian (McQuire) version, rather than the US (Conrad) show, yet they incorrectly list them with American air dates.
+Even though the announcer who introduces McQuire has a bit of an English accent, it still leaves many listeners with the false impression that they are hearing the earlier US show.
+True, they are the same scripts from the same series, but they are two different productions from different decades and opposite sides of the planet.

 The Standard Intro: